Other flapping wing designs

 Here a famous Membrane Flapping Wing, equipped with small battens

-for stabilisation of the membran, developed by A. Pénaud
+for stabilisation of the membrane, developed by A. Pénaud

 (France 1872).

-Membrane flapping wing by Erich v.
-Holst (1943) with drive-controlled wing twisting in the arm wing section by spar rotation.
+This is a membrane flapping wing by Erich v.
+Holst / Karl Herzog (1963) with drive-controlled wing twisting in the arm wing section by spar turning.
 Only the rib at the end of the arm wing (number 9) is fixed to the spar.
 It is linked with a crank drive which effects the stroke movement as well as the rotary movement of the spar.

 The flapping wing model of the Czech Cenek Chalupsky (1934) was flying steadily without a tail unit.
 Its achieved climb power is still considered remarkable today.